m-lab/website/_pages/bigquery_schema.md

 ### Legacy Tables

-M-Lab also publishes tables in its legacy, deprecated per-month format.
+M-Lab also publishes tables in its legacy, deprecated per-month format:

-* `plx.google:m_lab.YYYY_MM.all` (*deprecated*)
+`plx.google:m_lab.YYYY_MM.all` (*deprecated*)

 For example, data for March 2016 is published at:

-* `plx.google:m_lab.2016_03.all` (*deprecated*)
+`plx.google:m_lab.2016_03.all` (*deprecated*)

-M-Lab continues to support these tables, but urges clients to move to the new per-project tables, which yield substantially improved performance.
+M-Lab continues to support legacy tables but urges clients to move to the new per-project tables, which yield substantially improved performance.
 See the [Legacy Migration Guide]({{ site.baseurl }}/data/bq/legacymigration) for details.

 ## Schema Fields

-All M-Lab data shares the same data schema in BigQuery.
+All M-Lab data share the same data schema in BigQuery.
 The fields are described in the table below:

 <div class="table-responsive" markdown="1">